 - 10.1 The Director of Finance will determine the type and level of resource to be used in investigating suspected fraud.
 The choices available will include:

 - Internal staff from within NHS Orkney

-- Human Resources Department
+- People and Culture

 - Internal Audit

 - External Audit

 - Counter Fraud Services (CFS)

 - Specialist Consultant

 - Police

-- 10.2 In deciding, the Director Finance, should consider independence, knowledge of the organisation, cost, availability and the need for a speedy investigation.
-Any decision must be shown in the Log held by the Fraud
+- In deciding, the Director of Finance, should consider independence, knowledge of the organisation, cost, availability and the need for a speedy investigation.
+Any decision must be shown in the Log held by the Fraud Liaison Officer.

-Liaison Officer.
 A decision to take "No action" will not normally be an acceptable option unless exceptional circumstances apply.